pablichjenkov/macao-sdk/README.md

 ### Under development 🚧👷
 ## Component Toolkit
 A set of components to speedup App development.
-It has navigation components as drawer, tab bars, bottom bars, pagers, stack and such.
+It has navigation components as drawer, tab bars, bottom bars, pagers, stack and many more.
 Code is 99% the same in each platform.
 Check demos bellow.

 <H4>How to use it?</H4>